 What Does a Security Specialist Do?

-As part of your job, you may be required to:
+As part of your day-to-day tasks, you could be required to:

 - Analyze and establish security requirements for your systems/networks